 I found the introspection necessary for strong essays difficult, but Chris asked the right questions to find great stories, recognize new value in my experiences, while rightly convincing me to disregard others.
 His advice was substantive, constructive, personalized, and actionable from day one.

 In addition to Chris’ consulting, the structure that MBA Prep School’s online platform provides was key to my success.
-They have effectively compartmentalized self reflection, and turned the application into a step-by-step process that is much more approachable then staring at a blank screen.
+They have effectively compartmentalized self-reflection and turned the application into a step-by-step process that is much more approachable than staring at a blank screen.

 Accepted to Columbia